 SIBO is actually a very common undiagnosed cause of IBS (up to 84%) and thus shares some of the same presenting symptoms with IBS—Gas/bloating, diarrhoea/constipation, and abdominal cramping.

-Normally, bacteria are found in the trillions in the LARGE INTESTINE, where they perform various symbiotic functions for the human body.
+Normally, trillions of bacteria are found in the LARGE INTESTINE, where they perform various symbiotic functions for the human body.

 SIBO is a condition where bacterial overgrowth occurs in the absorptive area of the body the SMALL INTESTINE.